lucasjoliveau/doc/en/applications/finance/accounting/vendor_bills/assets.md

 On a draft bill, select the right account for all the assets you are buying.

-![Selection of an Assets Account on a draft bill in Odoo Accounting](../../../../_images/assets02.png)
+![Selection of an Assets Account on a draft bill in Konvergo ERP Accounting](../../../../_images/assets02.png)

 #### Choose a different Expense Account for specific products